nerves-project/erlinit/README.md

 In theory, the `getmyhostname` program could read an EEPROM or some file on a writable partition to return the hostname.

+## Chaining programs

+It's possible for `erlinit` to run a program that launches `erlexec` so that various aspects of the Erlang VM can be modified in an advanced way.
+This is done by specifying `-s` or `--alternate-exec`.
+The program (and arguments) specified are invoked and the `erlexec` and other options that would have been run are passed as the last arguments.

+One use is running `strace` on the Erlang VM as described in the debugging section.
+Another use is to capture the Erlang console to a pipe and redirect it to a GUI or web app.
+The `dtach` utility is useful for this.
+An example invocation is: `--alternate-exec "/usr/bin/dtach -N /tmp/iex_prompt"`.
+See the `dtach` manpage for details.